InventiveRhythm/fluXis-wiki/skinning/en.md

 # Skinning

-To begin skinning, go to Settings -> Appearance -> Open fluXis folder, or navigate to `C:\Users\{username}\AppData\Roaming\fluXis\` and create a "Skins" folder.
+To begin skinning, go to Settings -> General -> Folders -> Open fluXis folder, or navigate to:

+- Windows: `C:\Users\{username}\AppData\Roaming\fluXis\`
+- Linux: `~/.local/share/fluXis/`

+and create a folder named `skins`.

 There are 8 different sections that go into each skin.
-The json file should be located at the root folder of your skin, while all of the other sections should be in their respective folders.
+The JSON file should be located at the root folder of your skin, while all of the other sections should be in their respective folders.

 -   [Health](/wiki/skinning/health)
 -   [HitObjects](/wiki/skinning/hitobjects)